 How does a line of credit work?

-If you need extra cash for an emergency or just to have as a backup if you do need it, you can approach a bank or lending agency for a line of credit.
-Each organisation will have its own criteria for deciding if you are eligible and if yes, then the amount is usually based on your credit score.
+Whether you need extra cash for an emergency or just want to have a backup plan in case you do need it, you can approach a bank or lending agency for a line of credit.
+Each organisation will have its own criteria for deciding if you are eligible.
+If they accept your application, the amount you can potentially borrow is usually based on your credit score.
 If eligible, the lending agency will extend a line of credit to you.

-The total amount that you can borrow will be predetermined and the length of time for which you can keep drawing on the amount will also be fixed.
+The total lending amount will be predetermined and the length of time for which you can keep drawing on the amount will also be fixed.
 You can request for a time duration of several years if you feel that that’s what you need.

 During the borrowing period, you will be able to withdraw as much or as little as you need from the line of credit.
 However, you will not be able to borrow more than the set limit.
 As soon as you withdraw funds, you will start accumulating interest on only the amount that you have borrowed.
 Each lending agency has specific terms for paying back the interest amount.
-At &Solved we have our interest rate dependent on your credit score:
+At &Solved we have our variable interest rates (also called comparison rate) dependent on your credit score:

-Once you have borrowed the maximum amount set on your line of credit, you will not be able to borrow any more money regardless of whether the time period has expired or not.
+Once you have borrowed the maximum credit limit amount set on your line of credit, you will not be able to borrow any more money regardless of whether or not the time period has expired.
 If you start to pay back the borrowed amount either in full or in minimum payments, then you can continue to withdraw from the line of credit depending on what you have paid back.
-Paying only the minimum amount will mean that you continue to accumulate interest which you will have to pay back eventually.
+Paying only the minimum amount will mean that you continue to accumulate interest which you will have to cover with repayments eventually.
+It is worth noting that even if you’re arranging a business line of credit, the loan is considered an unsecured personal arrangement.
+For that reason, we won’t take the equity of any assets into the assessment.

-If you think you will only need funds once in your lifetime – take out a loan.
-If you think you might need funds more than once, a Line of Credit is a better solution.
+If you think that you are only going to need extra funds once in your lifetime, then take out a loan.
+On the other hand, if you think you may need funds more than once, a line of credit will be a better solution for you.
+You won’t have to worry about extra fees or the process of applying again.

 Just like a personal line of credit, businesses too can apply for a line of credit.
-A business line of credit works in very much the same way as a personal line of credit but is used for business expenses.
-At &Solved we don’t lend to businesses but directors are welcome to apply personally and use the Line of Credit for the business.
+A business line of credit works in very much the same way as a personal one but is used for business expenses.
+While we don’t lend to businesses directly, company directors are welcome to apply personally and use the line of credit we offer them for business needs.

 Secured line of credit and unsecured line of credit

 A line of credit is usually unsecured.
-What this means is that you don’t have to provide some form of collateral to be eligible for the money.
+What this means is that you don’t have to provide some form of collateral to be eligible for the loaned funds.
+A secured line of credit is commonly tied to asset such as a car or house.
 There is an exception, however, called the Home Equity Line of Credit where you are required to put up your home as collateral.
 HELOCs are based on the appreciation value of your home.
-Unsecured lines of credit usually have a higher interest rate than secured lines of credits because the lender has to take a higher risk.
+Unsecured lines of credit usually have a higher interest rate than a secured line of credit because lenders have to take a higher risk.

 The benefits of a line of credit

-- Cash on demand for any project you need to be financed.
+- Access to cash on demand for any project you need to be financed.

-- Usually unsecured and don’t need you to provide collateral.
+- Lines are usually unsecured and don’t need you to provide collateral.

 The bottom line

-A line of credit is a revolving account that serves as a bank loan alternative.
+A line of credit loan is a revolving account that serves as an alternative to personal loans from a bank.
 Lines of credit offer a great deal of flexibility to the borrower, providing much-needed funds for a variety of uses.
-Lines of credit are usually unsecured except HELOCs.
-Individuals can apply for a Line of Credit and that can be used for their business.
+Lines of credit are usually unsecured just like personal loans.
+Individuals can also apply for a line of credit and that can be used for their business.
+Terms and Conditions as well as fees and charges will apply.
+We pride ourselves on offering competitive fees with clear, straightforward terms and conditions.